DarthJeff/mosquitojs/README.md

 mosquito.module(name, [requires]);
 ```

-It is imperative that modules are loaded in order.
+Modules do not have to be declared in order.

 ### Define a Module
 ```javascript